 #4.
 Take your time.
 While there can be pressure to fill a vacancy immediately to alleviate current demand, in the long term it’s beneficial to ensure you find and hire the best candidate for the position.
 The right employee can be transformative to an organization, while settling may have you back reviewing another round of applications within a short period of time.
 Get to know your short list of candidates and don’t be afraid to go back to market.

 #5.
 Get a second opinion.
 If unsure on who to select consider having your candidates meet additional company employees.
 While they may not be directly involved in the hiring process, or have detailed knowledge of the technical requirements for the position, they can provide valuable input on how a candidate may fit within the existing corporate culture.
 Certain employees may also have gained experience hiring talent with previous organizations – make efforts to leverage this knowledge.

-Your odds of hiring the best available candidate for a position can be increased by utilizing a structured process that is collaborative, leverages previous experience and focuses on driving forward key strategic objectives.
+Your odds of hiring the right employee for a position can be increased by utilizing a structured process that is collaborative, leverages previous experience and focuses on driving forward key strategic objectives.